 An IMAP server uses two IMAP port numbers: port 143 and port 993.
 An IMAP server listens to the non-encrypted port 143 by default once the TCP/IP is established.
 Port 993 is then used by email clients to connect through IMAP securely; it's a secure port that works over TLS/SSL encryption for emails.
 Any other changes or alterations made to your emails are synced with the IMAP server.

 Most people use email every day.
 If you don't use an email app or client - like Microsoft Outlook, Yahoo!
 Mail, or Gmail - you need to specify your email protocol.

 Internet Message Access Protocol is an excellent choice for email users.
 The protocol best fits most email-retrieval needs for these reasons:

-Choosing IMAP over other protocols, like POP3, ensures users get the best experience with email - they get accessibility, speed, and flexibility.
+Choosing IMAP over other protocols, like Post Office Protocol 3 (POP3), ensures users get the best experience with email - they get accessibility, speed, and flexibility.

 Use IMAP if you need to access your messages from multiple devices, if you want to read your emails anywhere at anytime, if you want to sync emails, or if you must organize multiple mailboxes into categories, folders, or subfolders.

 Internet Message Access Protocol allows you to access an email regardless of location.
 Oftentimes, users access these emails via the Internet because servers cache and store them.
 Whenever you sign into your account, the respective email client requests messages from the server.